FamilySearch/GEDCOM.io/_pages/tag-def/SCHMA.md

 specification:
   - Extension schema
   - A container for storing meta-information about the extension tags used in this document.
-See Extensions for more.
+See [Extensions] for more details.

 label: 'Extension schema'